sdsc-ordes/technical-presentation/src/presentations/part-1/includes/intro.md

 language made for declarative software design.
 It has a steep learning curve, but provides a lot of power to use nix packages and its concepts beyond the usual depenendcy management.

+Alltogether nix brings devops into the programming world.

 :::